udayRage/udayrage.github.io/linuxAdvCommands.md

     top

-Press Control + C to quit
+Press Control + C to quit.
+Use 'kill' command to stop any unwanted process.